NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Classes/Oracle.md

 In addition to the abilities provided by your class at 1st level, you have the benefits of your selected ancestry and background.

+## Attribute Boosts

+In addition to what you get from your class at 1st level, you have four free boosts to different attribute modifiers.

+At 5th level and every 5 levels thereafter, you get four free boosts to different attribute modifiers.
+If an attribute modifier is already +4 or higher, it takes two boosts to increase it; you get a partial boost, and must boost that attribute again at a later level to increase it by 1.

 ## Initial Proficiencies

-At 1st level, you gain a number of proficiencies that represent your basic training.
-These proficiencies are noted at the start of this class.
+At 1st level, you gain a number of proficiencies that represent your basic training, noted at the start of this class.

-## Divine Spellcasting
+## Oracle Spellcasting

-Your mystery provides you with divine magical power.
-You can cast spells using the [[Actions/Cast a Spell|Cast a Spell]] activity, and you can supply material, somatic, and verbal components when casting spells.
-Your unconventional access to this divine power means you can usually replace material components with somatic components, so you don't need to use a material component pouch when casting spells.
+You have an unfiltered connection to the great powers of the universe and the planes beyond, and you can let this power spill forth in the form of divine magic.
+You are a spellcaster, and you can cast spells of the divine tradition using the Cast a Spell activity.
+As an oracle, when you cast spells, your incantations may spill from your lips rapidly as you speak in tongues or intone in a voice not quite your own, and your gestures might be wild and unrestrained as religious ecstasy briefly touches your mind.

-At 1st level, you can cast up to two 1st-rank spells per day.
+Each day, you can cast up to two 1st-rank spells.
 You must know spells to cast them, and you learn them via the spell repertoire class feature.
 The number of spells you can cast each day is called your spell slots.

-As you increase in level as an oracle, your number of spells per day increases, as does the highest rank of spells you can cast, as shown on Table 2-3: Oracle Spells per Day.
+As you increase in level as an oracle, your number of spells per day increases, as does the highest rank of spells you can cast, as shown on the Oracle Spells per Day table.

-Some of your spells require you to attempt a spell attack roll to see how effective they are, or have your enemies roll against your spell DC (typically by attempting a saving throw).
-Since your key attribute is Charisma, your spell attack rolls and spell DCs use your Charisma modifier.
+Some of your spells require you to attempt a spell attack to see how effective they are, or have your enemies roll against your spell DC (typically by attempting a saving throw).
+Since your key attribute is Charisma, your spell attack modifiers and spell DCs use your Charisma modifier.

 ### **Heightening Spells**